 With spiritual programs offered at Green Gulch Farm and Spirit Rock, Marin is also a longtime hub for stress-busting meditation, which is associated with increases in antiaging hormones, DHEA and melatonin, as well as the lengthening of telomeres, according to research by antiaging scientist Thiago Freire and others.

 While access to information about health is certainly a pillar of aging well, so too is access to world-class healthcare and clinicians.
 Marin County is tops in both Western and alternative medical modalities, with MarinHealth (affiliated with UCSF) a consistent award winner, especially in the fields of age-related issues like heart failure, stroke and diabetes.
-There are also five locations for Marin Community Clinic around the county, where patients with no insurance or those who are underinsured can see a doctor.
+There are also five locations for Marin Community Clinics around the county, where patients with no insurance or those who are underinsured can see a doctor.

 But no discussion of healthcare would be complete without a nod to alternative and integrative modalities in Marin County.
-Practitioners of all stripes make their homes here, and whether you’re looking for acupuncture, herbal or food-as-medicine treatments, homeopathic medicine cryotherapy, alternative (bio-identical) hormone replacement therapy, ozone therapy or high-dose, IV vitamin C treatment, you can find a place to do it.
+Practitioners of all stripes make their homes here, and whether you’re looking for acupuncture, herbal or food-as-medicine treatments, homeopathic medicine, cryotherapy, alternative (bio-identical) hormone replacement therapy, ozone therapy or high-dose IV vitamin C treatment, you can find a place to do it.
 Todd Maderis, a naturopathic doctor and founder of Marin Natural Medicine, points to hormone replacement therapy, mitochondrial support in the form of CoQ10 and NAD supplementation and antioxidant therapy as three common modalities used to combat aging.
 “Antioxidants play a part in minimizing damage to cells,” he says.